Righting Civil Wrongs

 A scathing report from NBC and the Center for Public Integrity shows that these delays are far from exceptional.
 The report found the EPA’s Office of Civil Rights takes one year on average to address complaints and that in the office’s 22-year history of reviewing nearly 300 complaints, the agency has never made a single finding of a civil rights violation.
 Nine in every 10 complaints are rejected or dismissed.

-“Every day permits are given that only reinforce the isolation and degradation of low-income communities of color, and that the EPA has never found any to be discriminatory is really troubling,” says Marianne Engelman Lado, the Earthjustice attorney spearheading the five-case lawsuit.
+“Every day states and regional authorities grant permits that only reinforce the isolation and degradation of low-income communities of color, and that the EPA has never found any to be discriminatory is really troubling,” says Marianne Engelman Lado, the Earthjustice attorney spearheading the five-case lawsuit.
 Velveta Golightly-Howell, head of the EPA's Office of Civil Rights, told NBC that “there have been some problems in the past” resolving Title VI complaints.

 According to Engelman Lado, well-meaning EPA staffers are trapped by a culture that doesn’t make resolving civil rights cases a core part of the agency’s mission or mindset.
 She also says the EPA delegates its responsibilities under environmental laws such as the Clean Air Act to state governments and then becomes reluctant to question how states award permits for new projects.

 At least 17 EPA civil rights complaints are still outstanding, including the five covered by the Earthjustice suit.
 Filing a complaint with the EPA doesn’t stop an action from happening, and in four of the five cases the action that sparked the original complaint—permitting a new power plant or expanding a refinery, for example—has already been carried out.
 The EPA could still pressure state agencies to alleviate the effects of these landfills, coal ash dumps or smokestacks on the families nearby, but residents have grown weary of waiting.